 The amount of money owed is confidential information, so it’s not available in the report.
 Our sample report shows how the Money Owing section generally looks like.

-To correct a reading, you can contact the WOF agent that issued the WOF when the wrong reading was entered.
-The agent’s details can be found on the WOF checksheet.
+If you’d like to correct the wrong reading anyway, you’ll need to contact the WOF agent that issued the WOF on the date the wrong reading was entered.
+Their details can be found on the WOF checksheet.

 If the above can’t be done, you can try to contact the NZTA directly and discuss your situation with them.

 Once the reading has been corrected on the register, future reports purchased afterwards will show the updated information.

 If you have a specific list of vehicles you’d like to check, you can use our ownership check service.